 2018 CREDC Industry Workshop impresses attendees

 Every year the Cyber Resilient Energy Delivery Consortium (CREDC) hosts a workshop to bring together researchers, industry representatives, students, and government agencies to discuss emerging topics in cyber security and resiliency impacting the nation’s energy delivery systems.
-While this is an annual event, changes were made this year to make the 2018 event the best one yet.
+While this is an annual event, changes were made this year to make the 2018 event the best one yet.“The goal is the same, to connect people,” Rodrigo said.
+“But the goal for this year was to take a different spin on the agenda to get more interaction.”

 The agenda was developed with the advice of several CREDC Industry Advisory Board (IAB) members, the hosts at MIT, and CREDC administration at the University of Illinois.